pires/kubernetes-vagrant-coreos-cluster/README.md

 # kubernetes-vagrant-coreos-cluster
-Kubernetes (latest) cluster made easy with Vagrant (1.7.2+) and CoreOS alpha.
+Kubernetes (0.9.2) cluster made easy with Vagrant (1.7.2+) and CoreOS alpha.

-It will automaticly grab the lastest kubernetes version on every boot.
+If you want to run the latest release available, please proceed with cloud-config files located in ```/latest```.

 ## Pre-requisites